UCLA-Security-and-Privacy-Lab/UCLA-Sec-Lab-Website/content/authors/PhD-Kunlin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Faculty
+  - PhD Students
 ---

-I'm an Associate Professor at the University of California, Los Angeles.
-My research focuses on developing novel technologies for the security, privacy, and safety of modern and emerging systems.
-I analyze and model systems, drawing on program analysis, protocol analysis, machine learning, and human factors to understand the risks and develop systems that are secure and privacy-preserving.
+I am currently a PhD student in the Electrical and Computer Engineering Department at UCLA.
+My research interests lie in the security and privacy of emerging technologies, including extended reality (XR) and machine learning.